There are many survey sites online. Some are scams and some are legit. Today we’ll talk about one popular survey

 Company History and Overview

 Vindale Research has been around for over a decade.
 The Better Business Bureau says it was opened and incorporated in New York in October of 2005.

 Vindale’s paid survey community covers the United States, the U.K. Canada and Australia.

-The Vindale Research website itself doesn’t have much information about the company, other than to say that Vindale works to help companies improve their products through surveys on a variety of topics including:
+The Vindale Research website itself doesn’t have much information about the company, other than to say that Vindale works to help companies improve their products.

 - Cars and trucks